 Expenditures: Used specifically for graffiti abatement, rewards, public awareness, vouchers to community organizations in support of their graffiti removal programs, and for such other purposes as may be approved by the Director of Public Safety.
 The Director of Public Safety shall grant rewards of up to the sum of five hundred dollars to individuals, organizations, or other entities who provide information leading to the arrest and conviction of any individual for violating Chapter 620.03.

-Last 12 months Last 12 months Spending Authority

-Revenues Expenditures as of 10/31/2021

-\$ 3,134.88 \$ -
+I ast 12 months Revenues Last 12 months Expenditures Spending Authority as of 10/31/2021 \$ 3,134.88 - \$ 79,841.73

 Green Initiatives Trust Fund